MusicWeb International One of the most grown-up review sites around 2024

 Kalitzke, Johannes (b.1959) is a German conductor and composer who wrote a concerto for cello and orchestra called Story Teller in 2016.
 This has been recorded by Johannes Moser for Kairos and may be heard on YouTube.

-Kalsons, Romualds (b.1936) is a Latvian composer who wrote a cello concerto in 1970 that has been recorded by Agnese Rugevica for Simax.
+Kalsons, Romualds (b.1936) is a Latvian composer who wrote a cello concerto in 1970.
+This has been recorded by Agnese Rugevica for Simax and may be heard on YouTube.
+He also wrote a concertino for cello and orchestra called Ostinato in 1976 that has been recorded by Kristīne Blaumane for UPE Tuviem Un Tāliem.

 Kamimoto, Mari (b.1975) is a Japanese composer who wrote a cello concerto which won her a prize in 2001.

-Kaminsky, Dmitri (1907-1989) was a Belarusian composer who wrote a cello concerto in 1957.
+Kaminsky, Dmitry (1907-1989) was a Belarusian composer who emigrated to Canada and wrote a cello concerto in 1957.

-Kangas, Juho (b.1976) is a Finnish composer who wrote a concerto for cello and strings in 2010 that has been recorded under the composer’s baton by Marko Ylönen for Alba.
+Kangas, Juho (b.1976) is a Finnish composer who wrote a concerto for cello and strings in 2010 that has been recorded under the composer’s father's baton by Marko Ylönen for Alba.

 Kantušer, Božidar (1921-1999) was a Slovenian composer who wrote a cello concerto in 1966 that was recorded on LP by Miloš Mlejnik for RTV Ljubljana.
+He also wrote Music for Cello and Orchestra in 1962 that was premiered by Germaine Teuillčres.

 Kapp, Artur (1878-1952) was an Estonian composer who wrote a cello concerto in 1946.
 He also wrote a Prelude for cello and orchestra in 1918 that has been recorded by Teet Järvi for Eres Estonia Edition and can be heard on YouTube.